bjans13/minecraftserverscripts/README.md

 - Handles server restart process

 ## Important Notes
-- These scripts are designed as supplementary backup solution (30-day retention)
+- These scripts are designed as supplementary backup solution (65-day retention)
 - Requires proper systemd service setup for Minecraft
 - Server files expected in `/minecraft/bedrock/` directory
 - Backup storage in `/minecraft/backups/`

-# SCRIPT updatecheck.sh NOT WORKING! - Movded to archive
+## Update Check Process
-unable to pull the correct download link from the page and surrendered.
-I resorted to handeling this task paired with my V.A.L.K.Y.R.I.E. discord bot, in my valkyrie repo.
-I find the new patch number and give to V.A.L.K.Y.R.I.E. on discord to update bedrock_last_link.txt
+The original `updatecheck.sh` script has been archived due to difficulties with automated link extraction.
+The update process now utilizes the V.A.L.K.Y.R.I.E.
+Discord bot (see [bjans13/VALKYRIE](https://github.com/bjans13/VALKYRIE)) for version management.
+This provides a more reliable and controlled way to update the server version.

 # V.A.L.K.Y.R.I.E. handler [bjans13/VALKYRIE](https://github.com/bjans13/VALKYRIE)
 Here is the handler within the bot used to make the update process easier without tearing down the bedrock_last_link.txt method in case I find a differnt way to feed it the patch number down the road.